 An F-Stop is the number that measures the width of the aperture on the camera.

-Actually a ration of the focal length to the diameter on the sensor or pupil.
+Actually, it's a ratio of the focal length to the diameter on the sensor or pupil.
 It is also known as focal ratio.

 1.2 LOCAL 600